Rey-Morales-G/Alura_Store_Rey_M/README.md

 This is the first challege from Alura Latam ONE G9

-The aim is to use pandas in Python to decide which store needs to be divested to invest in a new venture
+The aim is to decide which store needs to be divested to invest in a new venture

 To be able to provide all the data needed for the decision the following has been executed: